CALCULATING VAT TURNOVER: Exactly what is the VAT threshold?

 For example: A trading period can start at the beginning of any month, such as the 1st of September to the 31st of August.
 It is not a fixed term!

-The current VAT threshold 2021 is £85,000.
+Note: The current VAT threshold 2022 is £85,000.
 Any changes become effective from 1st of April each year.
 But, different thresholds apply for importing or exporting goods from EU countries.

 Business income usually creates an amount of taxable turnover for VAT.
 It is this ‘taxable turnover‘ VAT revenue which HMRC considers most relevant in the UK.

 Taxable turnover for VAT applies when a business supplies goods or services with a VAT rate of 0% (or greater).
 HM Revenue and Customs terms these sales as ‘supplies’.
 You must include these business sales and purchases in your VAT Return.

 What if your business provides goods or services which are VAT exempt or ‘out of scope‘?
 In this case there is no need to include these items in a UK VAT Return.